maharukhh/AI-game-projects/README.md

 * AI Strength: Improves over time against players with real patterns; converges to ~33% win rate against fully random play
 * Concepts: Sequence/pattern learning, adaptive decision making, simple state tracking

+### 5. Dijkstra Pathfinding Visualization
+Visualization of Dijkstra's algorithm finding the shortest path in a grid, with walls placed interactively and the search animated cell by cell.
+* Algorithm: Dijkstra's Shortest Path
+* Concepts: Priority queues, graph traversal, shortest-path search

+### 6. Snake Game with AI
+A classic Snake game where an AI autopilot uses Breadth-First Search to route the snake to the food while avoiding its own body, falling back to a flood-fill safety check when no path exists.
+* Algorithm: BFS pathfinding with flood-fill fallback
+* Concepts: Grid search, self-avoidance, real-time replanning

+### 7. Racing Game with AI Opponent
+A top-down racing game where an AI-controlled car races the player around an oval track by steering toward waypoints and adjusting speed through turns.
+* Algorithm: Waypoint-following steering with turn-based speed control
+* Concepts: Vector math, steering behaviors, lap/race state tracking

+### 8. Tower Defense Game AI
+A tower defense game where enemies use BFS to pathfind through a maze to the base, automatically rerouting when towers block their path, while towers auto-target the nearest enemy in range.
+* Algorithm: BFS pathfinding (enemies) + nearest-target selection (towers)
+* Concepts: Dynamic replanning, wave spawning, real-time targeting

+### 9. Reinforcement Learning Game Agent
+A tabular Q-learning agent that learns to navigate a grid world from start to goal while avoiding traps, purely through trial-and-error reward signals with no hardcoded path.
+* Algorithm: Q-Learning (tabular, epsilon-greedy exploration)
+* Concepts: Reward shaping, exploration vs. exploitation, learned policies

+### 10. 3D Game Simulation (basic)
+A minimal 3D engine built from scratch (no 3D library) that renders wireframe cubes with perspective projection and a flyable first-person camera.
+* Algorithm: Manual 3D-to-2D perspective projection and camera-space transforms
+* Concepts: 3D vector math, rotation matrices, projection, first-person camera control

 ## Upcoming Projects
 This section will grow as new projects are added:
-* Dijkstra Pathfinding Visualization
-* Snake Game with AI
-* Racing Game with AI Opponent
-* Tower Defense Game AI
-* Reinforcement Learning Game Agent
-* 3D Game Simulation (basic)
+* More additions coming soon
 ## Technologies Used
 * Python
 * Pygame